Family of freed hostage say he is frail and ‘the spark was gone from his eyes’

 The three Israeli men were released in the fifth round of exchanges of hostages for Palestinians jailed by Israel.

-They were forced to give statements before waving and being taken away by the Red Cross.
+They were forced to give statements before waving and being taken away by the International Committee of the Red Cross (ICRC), which facilitated the handover.

+The ICRC said it was “increasingly concerned about the conditions surrounding release operations” and “strongly” urged all parties, including the mediators, “to take responsibility to ensure that future releases are dignified and private”.

 Mr Sharabi and Mr Ben Ami were both seized from kibbutz Beeri, and Mr Levy was captured at the Nova music festival.